Travel Grant Fund Application Guidelines 2026

 Successful applicants attending European festivals and events can expect a smaller grant than those attending events which require a long-haul journey.

-The eligible festivals and events are detailed in two Key Lists:
+The eligible festivals and events are detailed in the following Key Lists:

 Each list is divided into categories A-B, where category A events are prioritised, and category B events are subject to availability of funding (‘the Events’).
 A small amount of funding is available for discretionary grants for events not on the key lists.
 Your project must be able to evidence being in official selection at events on the Key List.
 See sections 3 and 4 for more detail on eligibility requirements.